LuisAlva1987/American_Hospital_Association_Survey/README.md

   FROM hospitals;
   ```

-Overall, the volume of hospital participation has stay steady over the last 9 years the survey was condusted.
+Overall, the volume of hospital participation has stay steady over the last 9 years the survey has been conducted.
 Year 2019 was the year with most hospital participation with 4,895 hospitals while 2016 had the least hospital participation with 4,628 hospitals.
 That is a difference of 219 hospitals between these two years, which shows that there hasn't been any sharp decreases or increases in participation.
 The average hospitals participation during the years surveyed is 4,802.
 Only three of the surveyed years (2015, 2016, and 2018) were below the average participation while most of the recent years surveyed (last six years) were above average hospital participation.
 This fact signs a tendency of participation increase over the years.

 **What is the current state of patient involvement (surveys completed by patients in hospitals)?
 What recommendations can you make to have a better sense of what needs to be further improve on patient care?**

-To get a sense of patient involvement over the years the survey was conducted, we can get the average response rate for each year.
+To get a sense of patient involvement over the years the survey was conducted we can get the average response rate for each year.

   ```sql
 SELECT